BryanLunduke/LCOS/README.md

 LCOS tries to avoid LCOS-only code changes whenever possible, prefering to ship "vanilla" versions of upstream projects.
 When changes or fixes are required for LCOS, in upstream projects, the preference is to hire developers of that upstream project to implement those changes in upstream itself.
 That way everyone can benefit from the work being done while, simultaneously, supporting the work of engineers who make all of this possible.

 As such, source code deviations, from upstream projects, is kept to an absolute minimum in LCOS.

-All source code, for all packages (including for the specific versions in use), are detailed and available.
+All source code, for all packages (including for the specific versions in use), are listed in PackageSourceList.md file for each release.

 ## No AI Features Built In